Gregwar/mjlab_cartpole/README.md

 Actions are target velocity for the cart, controlled with $kv = 20$ gain (applied newtons are 20 times cart velocity error).

+## Observation

+Agent observation is the pole angle and velocity and the cart position and velocity.

 ### Reward

 The goal is for the pole not to fall, while navigating the cart to the center, the reward is as follows: